segmentio/segment-docs/src/protocols/apis-and-extensions/typewriter.md

 ## Node.js Quickstart

-To get started with Nodejs:
+To get started with Node.js:
 1. Make sure you have `node` installed using the instructions in the [prerequisites](#prerequisites) above.
-2. Install `analytics-node` in your app.
+2. Install `@segment/analytics-node` in your app.
 For now, you just need to complete [`Step 2: Install the Module`](/docs/connections/sources/catalog/libraries/server/node/quickstart/#step-2-install-the-module) from the [`analytics-node` Quickstart Guide](/docs/connections/sources/catalog/libraries/server/node/quickstart).
 3. Once you have `analytics-node` installed, add Typewriter as a developer dependency in your project:

     ```sh